 You are one of the founders of The Hive Collective.
 Can you tell us more about this project?

 The Hive Collective is a community-lead networking group run by women for women.
 It basically started in the office kitchen at this really hip tech company called LiveTiles, where the other co-founder Annie works.
 We both realized we had the same idea of wanting to start a network for mid-career women like ourselves.
 We wanted to create a supportive and inclusive collective, to connect, mentor and learn practical career advice and solutions from already successful women in business.
 Fast forward about 8 weeks and we had our first event with over 85 people registered!

 We were blown away by the support we received and interest in the group.
-Our first speaker was Camille O’Meara, General Manager, Asset Services at construction company Stornoway talking about using transferable skills to advance your career.
-We are soon hosting our next event with guest speaker Kathryn Morgan-Wicks, Secretary at the Department of Justice and one of the most senior women in the state public sector.
+We are soon hosting our second event with guest speaker Kathryn Morgan-Wicks, Secretary at the Department of Justice and one of the most senior women in the state public sector.
 We are really excited to grow the collective.
 Our biggest challenge right now is to find a big enough space for everyone on the night, it’s a pretty good problem to have!